najafmohammed/najafmohammed/README.md

 Hey I'm Najaf Mohammed and you can see me doing
-.
-Creative coding
+- Creative coding
-.
-Game dev.
+- Game dev.
-.
-Web and mobile front end development.
+- Web and mobile front end development

 <!---
 najafmohammed/najafmohammed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.